Mariners vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Seattle Mariners and Julio Rodriguez ready for the second of a three-game series against Andrew Vaughn and the Chicago White Sox on Tuesday at Guaranteed Rate Field.
+The Seattle Mariners and Josh Rojas will hit the field against the Chicago White Sox and Andrew Benintendi on Wednesday at 2:10 PM ET, in the final game of a three-game series at Guaranteed Rate Field.

-The Mariners are listed as -155 moneyline favorites for this matchup with the White Sox (+125).
-The total is 8.5 runs for the game.
+The Mariners are the favorite in this one, at -210, while the underdog White Sox have +170 odds to win.
+The over/under for the matchup has been set at 9.5 runs.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.